ICY105/Datapack-Utilities/README.md

 * Various player stats
 * Extra block tags for groups of blocks that should have tags

+Check out the wiki for more information on how to use these features.

 ## Download

 Version 1.1.2: [download](https://www.dropbox.com/s/tbbqpgjh5kdd3w0/DatapackUtils_v1.1.2.zip?dl=1)